doanhandonly/RAD-CSE151A-Project/Report.md

 75%     |   0.030899
 max     |   0.153812

 We notice the average value is 0.021, meaning our columns do have an impact on the review score to the 0.01 order of magnitude.
+Then, to identify the features that contributed most to our regression, we can sort the features from largest to smallest absolute value coefficient.
 Here are the top 10 features (as indexes) and their coefficients:

 154    0.153812
 63     0.130499